 On top of its versatility, the StroboClip is known for its impressive 1/10 cent accuracy, allowing you to tune your instrument as precisely as possible.
 This tuning accuracy is then paired with the alternate temperaments and tunings that are meant to cover various string and wind instruments.
 Note that it can even handle guitars with the Buzz Feiten Tuning System, and it can all be done conveniently via the easy to use display and controls.
 Another nifty feature of this tuner is the battery saving auto-sleep and auto-power-off functions.

-The AW-2G is a straightforward chromatic tuner that gets the job done as accurately as possible, down to +/- 1 cent via its piezo sensor and microphone.
-It does not have extra features, but you'll get essential tuning functions, and this makes tuning quicker and hassle free.
+The Korg GripTune is a compact chromatic tuner that lets you tune accurately as possible, down to +/- 1 cent, without the usual bulk and weight.
+It does not have too many extra features, but you'll get essential tuning functions, and this makes tuning quicker and hassle free.

-If you are looking for a stress-free no-nonsense clip-on tuner, then you would appreciate the AW-2G.
-The MSRP is $100.00 but you can buy it online for around $55.
-Although a bit pricey, the AW-2G is well worth its price tag.
+If you are looking for a stress-free no-nonsense clip-on tuner, then you would appreciate the GripTune, especially when you see its truly affordable price tag.
+You can buy it online for around just under $16.
 See Korg for the full specs.
 Korg also makes a great headphone amp.
-Get the latest price & reviews at Amazon.com
+Get the latest price & reviews at Sweetwater.com

 This great looking chromatic tuner packs quite a lot of features for its price.
 It starts off as a versatile all-instrument tuner, you can clip it on virtually any instrument and it will give you accurate reading.
 The Snark SN-2 has both a vibration sensor and a built in microphone so you can use it to tune regardless of the instrument or situation.